Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 - the `admin`-account, used for logging in the dashboard
 - the `wazuh`-account, used by the Wazuh API[^6]
 - the `wazuh-wui`-account, used by the Wazuh API[^6]

-The new passwords are recovered from the secrets-file in [/vars/](/vars/), which is created through the [GitLab CI/CD pipeline](https://gitlab.com/it-factory-thomas-more/cloud-engineering/22-23/r0717420/cybership-uganda-2023/aws/).
-The passwords therefore are initially created as GitLab CI/CD variables.

 The [passwords playbook](/supporting_packages/passwords.yml) uses the tool and these secret variables to set this new password for the admin user.
 The [api passwords playbook](/supporting_packages/passwords.api.yml) uses the tool and these secret variables to set these new passwords for the api users.